Early Childhood Education diploma

 Sounds good.
 When should I apply?

 Apply right away.
-UFV’s ECE program has cohorts in Abbotsford and Chilliwack that run on a continuous basis throughout the year.
+UFV’s ECE program has cohorts in Abbotsford and Chilliwack that start every September.
 There are two intakes each year on each campus, but the dates vary.
 It’s best to begin the application process immediately, and contact the ECE department at 604-854-4580 to determine the next application deadline.

 What kind of assistance is there to help me adjust?